AaronCrisologo/Class-Compass-Your-University-Companion-App-/README.md

 *Harina, Jhaycie Lloyd D.*

 ## ***Project Overview***
   Class Compass is a comprehensive mobile application designed to streamline and enhance the student experience by consolidating critical academic information and updates into a single, user-friendly interface.
 Built using the Flutter framework, Class Compass is intended to provide students with real-time notifications about class cancellations, school holidays, emergency announcements, and other vital information that could affect their academic schedule.
 The application will feature a robust login system that detects the student's department, ensuring that each user receives tailored updates relevant to their specific academic environment.
 In addition to providing timely alerts, Class Compass will also aggregate essential information such as the school's academic calendar and national holidays, enabling students to stay organized and informed.
 Furthermore, the app will empower students to create and manage their own class schedules, with the ability to mark and track cancellations as they occur.
-With additional features such as event reminders, resource links, and emergency contact information, Class Compass aims to be an indispensable tool for every student navigating their academic journey.
+With additional features such as event reminders, resource links, emergency contact information, and instructor announcements, Class Compass aims to be an indispensable tool for every student navigating their academic journey.

 ## ***Objectives:***